ENTS-H104/backend/README.md

-# Express.js App on Google Cloud Platform (GCP) with ACL, Firebase Auth, OpenWeather, Midtrans, and API-ML
+# Express.js App on Google Cloud Platform (GCP) with ACL, Firebase Auth, OpenWeather API, and Midtrans API

 This guide will help you replicate an Express.js application on Google Cloud Platform (GCP), configure Access Control Lists (ACL), integrate Firebase Authentication, OpenWeather, Midtrans, and API-ML APIs, use Cloud SQL and Firestore.